 The appointing authority may excuse tardiness without charge to credits when uncontrollable conditions affect the arrival time of a group of employees.
-There is no limit to the amount of tardiness an appointing authority may excuse; however, full day absences are not to be excused without charge to credits.
-(Civil Service Time & Attendance Manual)
+There is no limit to the amount of tardiness an appointing authority may excuse; however, full-day absences are not to be excused without charge to credits (per the Civil Service Time & Attendance Manual).

 Employees are designated as “essential” if they are employed in positions that must be staffed to preserve the public safety or welfare of the campus community.
 If you are uncertain about which category of employee you are (essential or non-essential), contact your supervisor for clarification.